 The ModelBuilder Report view shows all the variables and tools in a model along with each element's value and other properties.
 To open the Report view for an open model, click the Report button in the ModelBuilder pane.
 Each model is linked to its report view, and closing the model closes the linked Report view automatically.

-The report is categorized into two sections: Variables and Processes.
-Selecting any variable or process selects and pans to the matching model element in the model view.
+The report is categorized into three sections: Variables, Processes, and Summary.
+In Report view, selecting a variable or process selects and pans to the matching model element in the model view.

 The Processes section lists a model's tools.
 Each process can be expanded to show the Parameters and Messages sections.

 - Each Parameters section includes a list of tool parameters.
 Each parameter lists the Name, Data Type, Value, Parameter Type (Required, Optional, or Derived), and Direction (Input or Output) properties.
 Some tool parameters may be model variables, which results in matching entries in both the Parameters and Variables sections.

 - The Messages section includes all tool messages such as errors, warnings, and informative messages.
 This section only appears if the tool is in the has been run state.

 The Summary section summarizes the model, including the version in which it was created, the version in which it was last modified, and the number of processes and variables in the model.

 You can filter the Report view to show a subset of variables and processes.
 Switch views on the Report view toolbar to display specific elements.

 - All—All elements in the model are shown.